Guest Interaction Proxy

 The guest interaction proxy allows you to communicate with the VM guest OS even if the backup server and processed VM run in different networks.

 The guest interaction proxy deploys the runtime process only in Microsoft Windows VMs.
 In VMs with another guest OS, the runtime process is deployed by the backup server.

 You can use multiple guest interaction proxies to improve performance.
 Multiple guest interaction proxies will deploy runtime processes in VMs faster compared to the same operation performed by one guest interaction proxy.

 In a backup infrastructure with multiple remote sites, you can deploy a guest interaction proxy in each site.
 This can reduce load on the backup server and produce less traffic between the backup server and remote site.

 Requirements for Guest Interaction Proxy

-To perform the role of guest interaction proxy, the machine must meet the following requirements:
+A machine performing the role of a guest interaction proxy must meet the following requirements:

 - The role of a guest interaction proxy can be assigned to a Microsoft Windows server (physical or virtual).

 - You must add the machine to the Veeam Backup & Replication console as a managed server.

 - It must have either a LAN or VIX connection to the VM that will be processed.
 You do not have to set up both connections — only one connection is required.
 For more information about setting up a connection to the VM, see https://www.veeam.com/kb1788.

 The guest interaction proxy role can be performed by any machine that meets the requirements, including backup proxy, backup repository, WAN accelerator or backup server.

 Guest Interaction Proxy Selection